Cathy A.

 For example:

-3. Analysis: After providing the evidence for your topic sentence, it is time to provide your explanation of the evidence.
-A literary essay is a kind of essay that requires a writer to provide his analysis as well.
+Analysis: A literary essay is a kind of essay that requires a writer to provide his analysis as well.

 The purpose of providing the writer’s analysis is to tell the readers about the meaning of the evidence.